luni64/MicroMod_3.2/README.md

 <img src="Documentation/3d_top.jpg" alt="3d top" height="250" > <img src="Documentation/3d_bottom.jpg" alt="3d bottom" height="250" >

-# MM3.2
+# MM32
 Experimental NXP MK20dx256 controller board compatible to the Sparkfun MicroMod carriers.
-The board should be able to run firmware written for a Teensy 3.2 using the TeensyDuino core libraries (currently under development)
+The board should be able to run firmware written for a Teensy 3.2 using the TeensyDuino core libraries (currently under development).
+Please note that you need to buy the MKL02 [directly from PJRC](https://www.pjrc.com/store/ic_mkl02.html) since it contains the bootloader needed to run the board.
 ## Key features:
 - Contiguous **8bit port** routed to BUS0-BUS7 (PTD0 - PTD7)
 - **Two differential ADCs** mapped onto A0/A1 and ADC_D+ ADC_D-